 Born:Feb 20, 1964 in Columbia, Missouri.

 Original/Home Club:Columbia, Missouri

-Played as the Charles Schwab Cup Championship (Nov 7-10; season-ending Champions Tr event and final Charles Schwab Cup playoff event).
-Maggert (USA) beat Retief Goosen (RSA) by holing out from 124 yards for eagle at the third playoff hole (par-4 17th).
-At the first playoff hole Goosen missed a three-foot birdie putt that would have given him victory in this event and in the season-long Charles Schwab Cup.
+Played as the Charles Schwab Cup Championship (Nov 7-10; season-ending Champions Tour event and final Charles Schwab Cup playoff event).
+Jeff Maggert (USA) beat Retief Goosen (RSA) by holing out from 124 yards for eagle at the third playoff hole (par-4 17th).
+Goosen missed a three-foot birdie putt at the first playoff hole, which cost him victory not only in this event but also in the season-long Charles Schwab Cup.
 [Phoenix CC, Phoenix, AZ].